slz2003/RFCScope-/Errata_filtering/Result_manual/9755-B/packetizer_raw_output.md

 - (E1) RFC 9755 Section B.1 refers to the mechanism as 'UTF8 data item'.
 - (E2) RFC 6855 Section 4 defines the mechanism as 'UTF8 data extension' with matching ABNF.

-**Severity:** Low
-  *Basis:* The issue is primarily editorial; despite the inconsistent terminology, the intended reference is clear and does not impact interoperability.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-2

 ---